Anatomy of change management

 With an understanding and utilization of these five key phases of a change management process organizations can achieve a higher rate of success implementing and managing change, along with increased levels of satisfaction between those requesting or who will be impacted by the change and those responsible for implementing and supporting the change.

-1. Identification and Communication
+- Identification and Communication

-Identification is the first step in initiating a request for change and involves the need for clear communication between those identifying or requesting the need for the change and the people responsible for supporting change management for the organization; along with providing the necessary level of detail to fully understand the requested change.
+Identification is the first step in initiating a request for change and involves the need for clear communication between those identifying or requesting the need for the change and the people responsible for supporting change management for the organization; along with providing the necessary level of detail to fully understand the requested change. - Assessment and Design

-Assessment requires a full and thorough functional and technical impact assessment of the requested change - including consideration and developing (at minimum) an initial functional and technical design for what will be required to develop, implement, test, and support the change.
+Assessment requires a full and thorough functional and technical impact assessment of the requested change - including consideration and developing (at minimum) an initial functional and technical design for what will be required to develop, implement, test, and support the change. - Review and Approval

-This phase requires an interactive and collaborative review and approval of the functional and technical design, along with assessed factors for time, cost, and effort should be conducted between the change requestor, those responsible for developing, implementing, and/or supporting the change, and any approvers which may required at the organization level.
+This phase requires an interactive and collaborative review and approval of the functional and technical design, along with assessed factors for time, cost, and effort should be conducted between the change requestor, those responsible for developing, implementing, and/or supporting the change, and any approvers which may required at the organization level. - Development and Implementation

-Development and Implementation of the change is the actual execution of performing the requested change based on the functional and technical requirements and design.
+Development and Implementation of the change is the actual execution of performing the requested change based on the functional and technical requirements and design. - Testing and Reporting

 Once the change is implemented, structured and complete end-to-end testing should be performed first by the resources engaged who designed, developed, and implemented the change to ensure all requirements and functionality were successfully achieved - and without any adverse overall impact to any other functionality.
 Once verified by the developer(s), the people who requested change or people who will be impacted/using the change, and people responsible for supporting the change should conduct functional testing of the change.
 In all rounds of testing, detailed testing expectations and findings should be documented and included and retained as part of a complete change control document for the system.